scperkins/EJEHardenberg.github.io/public/writing/political/protesting.md

 because you believe in the message.
 And because *you are afraid of what will happen if you don't*.

+-- Ethan gather top peace ful protests and talk about them

 [Win Hearts And Minds]:http://johnpilger.com/articles/power-illusion-and-americas-last-taboo
 [when bus drivers went on strike]:http://vtdigger.org/2014/04/03/tentative-agreement-ccta-drivers-back-road-friday/